Deadline: October 12, 2022 (US Citizens) / January 5, 2022 (Other Applicants)

 - a citizen of any country outside the United Kingdom

-- applying to pursue one of the following full-time residential courses of study at the University of Cambridge:
+- applying to pursue one of the following courses at the University of Cambridge:

-- One year postgraduate course (with some exceptions – see below)
+- One year postgraduate course (full-time), with some exceptions

 Applicants submit their application for admission and funding (Gates Cambridge and other funding) via the University’s Graduate Application Portal.